devops-workflow/jenkins-display-icons/README.md

-Simple script to display availalb eicon on Jenkins server
+Simple script to display available icons on Jenkins server

-This is so users can can see what is available and reference them in jobs
+This is so users can see what is available and reference them in jobs